 google_ads_auth <- doAuth(save = T)

 For Google Analytics authentication, you can just use googleAnalyticsR authentication.
-However, if you do a lot of calls to GA in a short period of time, you will quickly run to the limit of this method.
-In that case, you can create your own Google Client ID and Client Secret (I give brief instructions on how to do that in my post on multi-channel attribution – https://fujoanalytics.com/blog/creating-a-multi-channel-attribution-r-shiny-app-from-google-analytics-data/).
+However, you will quickly run to the limit of this method if you make a lot of calls to GA.
+In that case, you can create your own Google Client ID and Client Secret.
+I give brief instructions on how to do that in my post on multi-channel attribution – https://daranondata.com/blog/creating-a-multi-channel-attribution-r-shiny-app-from-google-analytics-data/.

 Creating The UI